 - In a vegetarian sandwich.
 Just add tomato, crispy lettuce, and whatever other ingredients suit you.

-- Simply as a most delicious side dish.
+- Or simply as a most delicious side dish.

 The possibilities are endless!

-In a small mixing bowl, combine the tamari or soy with the lime juice, scallion, garlic and chili paste.
+- Make the marinade.
+In a small mixing bowl, combine the tamari or soy sauce with the lime juice, scallion, garlic and chili paste.
 Then gradually mix in the oil and blend until smooth.